Jawahir01/Bird-Hunt/README.md

 - ### **Local Deployment:**
     To run the code locally follow these steps:
     1. Login to your GitHub account.
-    2. Select repository named: Jawahir01/ Bird-Hunt
+    2. Search for the repository named: Jawahir01/ Bird-Hunt
     3. Click code toggle button and copy the url (https://github.com/Jawahir01/Bird-Hunt.git)
     4. In your IDE, open the terminal and run the code